 Not only can the content of vocational courses prepare students for real world career pathways, but they can also provide a different way of learning.
 The courses tend to be more practical, more applied and most of all, really engaging.
 When students have lost interest in their education, or are struggling with mainstream education, studying a subject which they can see the relevance of and track to real life, beyond school, can really spur them on and help motivate them in their education.

-Vocational subjects tend to have an internally assessed element which is weighted more heavily that the externally examined element.
+Vocational subjects tend to have an internally assessed element which is weighted more heavily than the externally examined element.
 This gives students who struggle with exam technique, or with the pressure of exams, the best chance of success, because they’re able to show their potential outside of the exam situation.

 The iAchieve platform functions as a teaching aid in the classroom and a portal for independent learning.
 Teachers can monitor learner progress, provide feedback and mark work.
 Students can take control of their qualification journey in an engaging workspace which offers an alternative way of learning.
 Lucy Harvard, Director of Creative and Performance at George Eliot Academy explained, “When iAchieve was recommended to deliver the Health and Fitness course, it was a saving grace.
 The learners really bought into it, and it proved to be such a great qualification for those that were not quite ready for the GCSE which is heavily reliant on a written exam.
 Learners love iAchieve because it’s really well structured and self-led, they can lead their own learning, and it helps to build their confidence because they can see that they can do it.
 It’s been really good for them, and it’s been a lifeline for us, it really has.
 What it does so well is reduce workload for staff and accelerate progress for learners.”